nic-dgl104-winter-2024/rrj-aditivatish/README.md

 ## Reflection

 This activity proved to be an insightful exploration of Lua, enhancing our understanding of its applications and resources available for learning.
+I was unawre of this language Thanks to our instructor that introduce this language to me.
 By approaching the research with specific questions in mind, we were able to delve into various aspects of the language and discover its versatility and utility in different fields.
 Utilizing a range of websites during the search process provided diverse perspectives and enriched our understanding of Lua's usage and ecosystem.

 ## References